20 Raiders of Liez

 The currents flowing out to the open waters made it easy for Conall.
 Deep, strong strokes jettisoned the longboat through the Strait with minimal effort.
 As he turned to the west, Conall saw the Evermore ships and longboats moored along the pier.

-Captain Munro shouted instructions to navigate between the smaller vessels.
+Captain Munro shouted instructions to the boy to navigate between the smaller vessels.
 Conall had his back turned to them as he rowed home.
-He didn’t have to see his mother for him to hear her distress cries.
+He didn’t have to see his mother for him to hear her guttural cries.

 The crew waited with the Evermores.
 They pulled the boat tight against the dock, once Conall came within reach.
 Josah offered his hand and drew him off the longboat.